learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 <img width=1000 src="https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/113125436/c64ff5e5-8286-4ad4-b24f-3eae8545f247"/>
 </p>

 Overall, the annotations allow you to make the map pins compeletely your own.
+The possibilities are endless.

 ## Camera Position
-By default the map focuses on the map contents (markers, annotaions, etc).
+By default the map focuses on the map contents (markers, annotations, etc).
 To focus on a particular region or location, we can use `MapCameraPosition`.
 This can be helpful in a couple cases such as:
  - When you finish searching for a specific location, focus the map on that location
  - Focus the map on the location of the user
  - If the user presses a certain button, change map focus